NextMonthLab/Progress-Accountants/replit.md

 ```
 Changelog:
+- June 17, 2025: Added Becky Rogers as Assistant Accountant to team page with complete professional biography
 - June 17, 2025: Added Gareth Burton FCA as Founder & CEO to team page with complete biography and qualifications
 - June 17, 2025: Restored external embed code chatbot script as requested by user
 - June 17, 2025: Fixed embedded chatbot display issue by creating new EmbeddedChatbot React component integrated across all public pages